vtexdocs/help-center-content/docs/tutorials/en/how-to-set-up-the-connector-to-accept-payments-with-adyen-at-vtex.md

 subcategory: 3tDGibM2tqMyqIyukqmmMw
 ---

->❗ This payment integration can no longer be configured on the platform due to the [legacy provider removal process](https://help.vtex.com/en/announcements/legacy-payment-connectors-will-be-discontinued-in-2024--4R5YIjUu1IWkiOHzXtQU14) and the article will soon be removed from the Help Center.
-Check with your provider for more information about developing the new payment integration and the steps required for migrating settings in your store.
+<div class="alert alert-danger">This payment integration can no longer be configured on the platform due to the <a href="https://help.vtex.com/en/announcements/legacy-payment-connectors-will-be-discontinued-in-2024--4R5YIjUu1IWkiOHzXtQU14">legacy provider removal process</a> and the article will soon be removed from the Help Center.
+Check with your provider for more information about developing the new payment integration and the steps required for migrating settings in your store.</div>

->⚠️ The configurations documented in this article are performed in an environment external to VTEX and, therefore, may be discontinued without prior notice.
+<div class="alert alert-warning">The configurations documented in this article are performed in an environment external to VTEX and, therefore, may be discontinued without prior notice.</div>

 If Adyen is your chosen affiliate, follow the necessary configuration in the step-by-step below for a seamless communication between Adyen and VTEX.